mrlordkaj/jSSPlayer/README.md

-LibGdx/WebGL Sprite Studio 5 Player
+# LibGdx/WebGL Sprite Studio Player

+## Copyright
-Copyright 2018 Thinh Pham
+Copyright 2018 Thinh Pham.

+## License
+The JSSplayer project is under the [GNU General Public License 3](http://www.gnu.org/licenses/).
+See the [LICENSE] file for more details.
+Third-party libraries used by JSSplayer are under their own licenses.
+Please refer to those libraries for details on the license they use.